Mjz86/c_colon/mcc.md

-- enumret&enumcatch( this is implicitly given based on the type of the return,  if its an enum type with this specifier , then the function returning it would have this property)( function or enum qualifier):
+- `enumret`&`enumcatch`( this is implicitly given based on the type of the return,  if its an `enum` type with this specifier , then the function returning it would have this property)( function or `enum` type qualifier):

- enumret and enumcatch are similar to each other , but one applies to the normal return type , and one applies to the throw-value ( catching return type) ,
+ `enumret` and `enumcatch` are similar to each other , but one applies to the normal return type , and one applies to the throw-value ( catching return type) ,

  both return pointers can have this property.